• Circa: 1930

 • 2 Year UK warranty included

-Here we have for sale a good quality antique 15″ mahogany timepiece railway station wall clock, believed to be by Smiths, which has been lovingly restored to its former glory and is now in good working order, as can been seen from the photos.
+Here we have for sale a good quality antique 15″ mahogany Smiths station wall clock, which has been lovingly restored to its former glory and is now in good working order as can been seen from the photos.

-This clock features a beautiful dark mahogany case, with a moulded brass bezel, a pendulum access door on the underside and a mechanism-viewing door on the left hand side that allows you to view the mechanism whilst in operation.
-The mahogany case has been fully refurbished, including French polishing to revive the wonderful colour and patination of the grain in the timber.
+This clock features a beautiful mahogany case, with a moulded brass bezel, a pendulum access door on the underside and a mechanism-viewing door on the left-hand side that allows you to view the mechanism whilst in operation.
+The mahogany case has been French polished to revive the wonderful colour and patination of the grain in the timber.
 This clock features a “deep dish” case design which means that case is of better quality and is slightly deeper in depth than the 16” clocks.
 On the back of the clock is a bracket to attach the clock to the wall.

+This wall clock houses a genuine and top-quality single brass barrel spring driven Smiths timepiece mechanism.
 A timepiece mechanism is not designed to chime or strike.
-The movement has been professionally restored and serviced to the highest standard and is now in excellent mechanical order, ensuring this clock is reliable and keeps good time.
-The pendulum, which is attached to the mechanism by accessing the clock from the door below, can be adjusted in length to allow you to regulate the speed of the clock.
+The movement has been professionally restored and serviced and is now in good mechanical order, ensuring this clock is reliable and keeps good time.
+The pendulum length, which is attached to the mechanism by accessing the clock from the door below, can be adjusted to allow you to regulate the speed of the clock.
 The clock comes with a key, which is used to wind the mechanism through the centre of the face dial.

-The clock looks great in a variety of rooms and also in either a traditional or contemporary setting.
+The clock looks great in a variety of rooms from and also in either a traditional or contemporary setting.
 This truly is a very beautiful wall clock of classic styling and quality construction.
 It will become a member of the family after not too long!
-So don’t miss out on your chance to own a lovely clock.
+So, don’t miss out your chance to own a lovely clock.

-This clock has been sympathetically restored to a high standard and is now in good working order.
+This Smiths wall clock has been sympathetically restored to a high standard and is now in good working order.
 Nominal old use marks to the case and tin dial but nothing significant considering the age of the item.
 The mahogany case is in good condition.
-The tin dial has been repainted.
+The mahogany case has been French polished by hand.
 The brass-hinged bezel is in good working order, with some play to the hinge.
 The bezel-locking latch is present and working and prevents the bezel from opening.
 The mechanism is original; it has been cleaned and serviced and is in good working order, keeping good time.
 As we are confident that you will have no problems with the mechanism, we offer a 2-year UK warranty whereby if there were a mechanical problem with the clock, we would collect it free of charge from you, have it repaired and returned free of charge to you.
 We also offer a 14-day UK returns policy if you were not happy with it or wanted to return it for any reason.
-Please also note, this clock has the original mechanism; it has not been replaced with a cheaper devaluing electrical battery operated kit that you see on some clocks.
+Please also note, this Smiths wall clock has the original mechanism; it has not been replaced with a cheaper devaluing electrical battery-operated kit that you see on some clocks.

 Setting up the Clock: